Cantos of the Hands

 applies to more than gardening.

-Better to lend a helping hand than
+Better to lend a helping hand

-just to point a finger.
+than just point a finger.

-Hold your hoe in your hand, sharpen it,
+Hold your hoe in your hand,

 and fully sense its meaning.

-I see my hand more often than my face,
+I see my hand more often

-and there is a lesson here to
+a lesson here to grasp somehow.

 3. Lost His Grip